 Diagnostic errors are the most common and costly allegations in emergency medicine malpractice cases.
 Place 200 years of medico-legal and clinical experience at the fingertips of your physicians.
 The Sullivan Group’s Emergency Medicine education and assessment platform reduces variability in care around the highest-risk diagnoses in emergency medicine.
+Select the plan that’s right for you below and advance the diagnostic accuracy of your providers, improve patient and provider satisfaction and reduce your malpractice risk.

 Focus on the highest-risk diagnoses and outline key diagnostic drivers in the history, physical exam and medical decision-making.
 Clinicians regularly review case-based courses and gain insight into their clinical practice patterns and documentation.